Why Instagram Restricted Your Account: Common Reasons and How to Fix It

 For Spam Activity Restrictions

-- • Posts: Post consistently but not excessively
+- • Post consistently, not excessively — Quality over quantity

 How to Appeal an Instagram Restriction